How does it work?

 This is the default pagination type for our API.
 This type of pagination moves to and from a page via the use of a cursor.
 The following terms are worthy of note:

-• before_id: This is also an id that serves as the pointer for a request.
-Only items before this id would be fetched.
+would be fetched. - before_id: This is also an id that serves as the pointer for a request.
+Only items before this

 A typical cursor pagination request would look something like this